Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: Experiments

-\paragraph{Dataset.} To our best knowledge, there is no available dataset tailored to the continually drifting lifelong learning scenario.
-We therefore construct a dataset based on the existing one designed for the periodically stationary scenario~\cite{LLR-BC}.
-For both TSP and CVRP, we consider five random orders over six principal tasks ($P^U,P^R,P^{GM},P^E,P^C,P^G$) with different node distributions and scales.
-We take an epoch (totally $T$ epochs) as the unit of time steps (which is small enough, cf. Appendix~\ref{app:dataset}) and assign $K$ predefined principal tasks $\{P^i\}_{i=1}^K$ evenly to $K$ epochs with interval of $m=\frac{T}{K-1}$ epochs, i.e., to epochs 0, $m $, $2m$, $\dots$, $T$.
-The task of an epoch between the epochs of two principal tasks is a linear mixture of them.
-Specifically, an epoch $t \in \{im+1,\dots,(i+1)m-1\}$, we generate an intermediate task $P_{t}$ with scale $S_{t} = \left\lceil \frac{(i+1)m-t}{m}S^{i} + \frac{t-im}{m} S^{i+1} \right\rfloor$, with $S^{i}$ and $S^{i+1}$ as the problem scales of $P^i$ and $P^{i+1}$, respectively.
-For an instance of $P_{t}$, $\left\lceil \frac{t-im}{m} S_t\right\rfloor$ nodes are generated with the distribution of $P^{i+1}$ while the rest are generated with the distribution of $P^{i}$.
-Appendix~\ref{app:dataset} provides more details.
+\paragraph{Datasets.} \bc{We conduct experiments on both synthetic and real-world datasets.
+The synthetic dataset is constructed based on an existing one of the periodically stationary scenario~\cite{LLR-BC}.
+Specifically, for both TSP and CVRP, we consider five random orders over six principal tasks with different node distributions and scales.
+We take an epoch (totally $T$ epochs) as the unit of time steps (which is small enough, cf. Appendix~\ref{app:synthetic_task}) and assign principal tasks evenly to the task sequence.
+The task of an epoch between two principal tasks is a linear mixture of them.
+Appendix~\ref{app:synthetic_dataset} provides more details about principal tasks and the mixture method.
 In addition, TSPLIB~\cite{TSPLIB} and CVRPLIB~\cite{CVRPLIB}, are used for generalization ability evaluation.
+We further conduct an evaluation on a real-world dataset LaDe~\cite{LaDe}, taking each day as a time step, forming TSP instances with all customers served each day of a given region.
+We involve five regions to form five lifelong learning sequences, with one region for each city.
+The first 95\% days are used for lifelong learning, and the final 5\% are left for generalization evaluation.
+More details are in Appendix~\ref{app:lade_benchmark}.
+For both synthetic and real-world datasets, each task (one epoch) has 4,096 training instances, significantly less than the millions of instances used in existing studies for one task~\cite{POMO}, following the insufficient per-task training assumption.}

 \paragraph{Training and Test Setting.}